Pylons/pyramid/docs/narr/logging.rst

 ---------------------

-A :app:`Pyramid` project created from a :term:`scaffold` is configured to allow you to send messages to `Python standard library logging package
+A :app:`Pyramid` project created from a :term:`scaffold` is configured to allow you to send messages to :mod:`Python standard library logging package
-<http://docs.python.org/library/logging.html>`_ loggers from within your
+<logging>` loggers from within your
 application.
 In particular, the :term:`PasteDeploy` ``development.ini`` and ``production.ini`` files created when you use a scaffold include a basic configuration for the Python :mod:`logging` package.